rasputnik/mesos-centos/README.md

 CentOS 7 based Mesos cluster.
 Intended to be a clean baseline for framework testing.

-Currently 0.22.1 with docker bridged networking support (see examples/marathon/ for details on using it).
+Currently 0.28.1 with docker support and cgroups isolation (see roles/mesos/{slave,master}/defaults for various tunings).

 See frameworks/ for some ways to run frameworks against this stack.